critical reflections

 © Thomas Deckker 1996

-The Place Royal, now Place de Vosges, the first square in Paris, was part of the urban improvements initiated by Henry IV and provided the model for the Piazza at Covent Garden (1637-42) by Inigo Jones and the exiled French architect Isaac de Caus.
+The Place Royale (1605-12), now known as the Place de Vosges, was part of the urban improvements initiated by Henry IV.
+It was the first square in Paris, surrounded by private houses with identical facades.
+It provided the model for the Piazza at Covent Garden (1637-42) by Inigo Jones and the exiled French Huguenot architect Isaac de Caus.

 The Quincunx